XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/expedition.md

 # Expedition/Forward Basecamp

-### What should I buy from the black market?

-> Fire Control Cores, Dummy Cores, both Combat Reports, to name a few.

-@ Visual

 ### Can I deploy two or three of the same pets in expedition?

 > Actually, that is the method used by min-maxers regarding advantaged pets.